Empowering women in outdoor adventure

 Navigate Outdoor’s goal is to provide a solid outdoor foundation and understanding for women in the tourism industry.
 We want to enable women to thrive in long-term careers in the field, and to lead our outdoor tourism industry, as is the case in western countries.

 Adventure tourism is an outstanding income source, and the skills gained from time outside can be applied anywhere.
 Women who receive professional training in the outdoors can represent Nepal well in the global economy, serve as a role model for other women in Nepal, and create freedom in one’s own personal life.

-Our aim to organize outdoor leadership skills training that includes at least 50% women.
-This will provide practice and mentorship in the field, and bring more female leaders in the industry.
+Our aim to organize outdoor leadership skills training that includes at least 50% of women.
+This will provide practice and mentorship in the field, and bring more female leaders into the industry.
 By including women, we help grow tourism in Nepal: not only do we expand our client base to guests who may want female guides for their time in Nepal, but it also expands the community and opportunities for mentorship of future guides.
-In our training, we will be focus on outdoor living and technical skills and bring participants into a level of confidence to lead trips in the Himalaya.
+In our training, we will be a focus on outdoor living and technical skills and bring participants into a level of confidence to lead trips in the Himalayas.